 1. Figure out what storage solutions will work best for your stockroom situation.

-You may even score a deal: “Right now we have metal shelving units that we picked up from another pest control company that was buying new ones,” says Michel.
+“Right now we have metal shelving units that we picked up from another pest control company that was buying new ones.”

 2. Purchase shelving that maximises your vertical space

-Replacing short storage shelves with taller ones, later on, can be a huge waste of money, so be sure to take advantage of all that valuable space as you’re creating or reorganising your stockroom.
+Replacing short storage shelves with taller ones later is a waste of money, so be sure to take advantage of all the space you have when reorganising your stockroom.

 3. Label your shelves and bins clearly.

-Michel uses a label maker to identify which shelves hold which materials, and also leaves the original labelling on products so his technicians know what they’re grabbing.
-It’s also easier to go through when you’re working your way down stock lists as well.
+As a suggested step, Ryan Michel uses a label maker to identify which shelves hold which materials, and also leaves the original labelling on the products themselves.
+This helps his engineers and technicians find things faster.
+It’s also much easier to go through inventory when you’re working your way down a list.

 4. Make your most popular stock the most easily accessible.

-Retail businesses know it’s key to have the most popular stock in the easiest-to-reach places so that employees can grab what they need and get back out on the floor, reports the Vend blog.
+Retail businesses know it’s key to have the most popular stock in the easiest-to-reach places.
+This way, employees can grab what they need and get back out on the floor in moments, rather than minutes.

 It’s the same for field service businesses!

 The lesson here?
-Don’t just pile bins haphazardly onto your stockroom shelves!
+Don’t pile bins haphazardly onto your stockroom shelves.